verrazzano/docs/content/en/docs/backup/keycloak.md

 Verrazzano stores user login information in Keycloak.
 In turn, Keycloak uses MySQL as a back end to store all persistent data.
 This document shows you how to back up persistent data stored in MySQL from the original cluster and restore it in a new cluster.
-The terms original cluster and new cluster refer to same cluster, if you are restoring data to the same cluster.
+If you are restoring data to the same cluster, then the terms original cluster and new cluster refer to same cluster.

 - [MySQL Operator prerequisites](#mysql-operator-prerequisites)
 - [MySQL Operator backup](#mysql-operator-backup)